StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: Experiment

 We use \ourmodel~to train two representative single-view GCL models, SCE \citep{zhang2020sce} and COLES \citep{zhu2021coles}, and two representative multi-view GCL models, GRACE \citep{zhu2020grace} and CCA-SSG \citep{zhang2021ccassg}.
 To demonstrate the effectiveness of \ourmodel, we compare the classification performance of the original models and \ourmodel~trained models on small-scale datasets.
 For scalability on large graphs, we compare \ourmodel~with three scalable training methods (i.e., Cluster-GCN \citep{chiang2019cluster}, Graphsaint \citep{zeng2020graphsaint} and Graphzoom \citep{deng2019graphzoom}).
 For all the models, the learned representations are evaluated by classifiers under the same settings.

-The key hyperparameter of our framework is the number of clusters, which is set to $[300, 300, 2000, 1300, 700, 20000, 25000]$ on seven datasets, respectively.
+The key hyperparameter of our framework is the number of clusters, which is set to [300, 300, 2000, 1300, 700, 20000, 25000, 5000] on night datasets, respectively.
 All algorithms and models are implemented using Python and PyTorch Geometric.
-More experiments and experimental details are listed in Appendix \ref{sec:details} and Appendix \ref{more_exp}.
+More implementation details can be found in Appendix \ref{sec:details}.
+Additional discussions and experimental results are included in Appendix \ref{more_exp}.